Diagnostic Medical Sonography

 Why Study Diagnostic Medical Sonography at Grand Valley?

-- Commitment to quality is demonstrated by achievement of accreditation through the Joint Review Committee for Diagnostic Medical Sonography (www.jrcdms.org).
+- Commitment to quality is demonstrated by achievement of accreditation through the Joint Review Committee for Diagnostic Medical Sonography (www.jrcdms.org) and the Joint Review Committee on Education in Cardiovascular Technology (www.jrccvt.org).

 - Students are qualified to sit for and are successful in passing the national board registrations PRIOR to graduation.